MASQ-Project/Node/node/src/neighborhood/README.md

 transactions (HTTP) with originating IP addresses.

 Hence, the question of whether a Neighborhood can produce valid routes is a complex one.
-It needs enough Nodes that it can produce a minimum two-hop (three-hop eventually) route, but not so many connections between Nodes that it can't find an exit Node that isn't directly connected.
+It needs enough Nodes that it can produce a minimum three-hop route, but not so many connections between Nodes that it can't find an exit Node that isn't directly connected.

 All this means that it may take a significant interval of time, marked by the periodic arrival and departure of Gossip, before a newly-started Neighborhood is complete enough to be able to generate routes to allow its owner to originate